spinjet/pdopt-code/docs/index.md

 ## Acknowledgements

 This software was developed within [Project FutPrInt50](https://futprint50.eu/), with EU Horizon 2020 Grant No. 875551.
-The authors wants to thank all the researchers in the project who cotnributed with their input to shape the framework.
+The authors wants to thank all the researchers in the project who contributed with their input to shape the framework.

 ## Licensing